Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Most Common Mistake: Frequently we will give a free analysis for anyone interested in engaging with us for SEO activities.
 In these analyses, one of the biggest opportunities is getting set up on Google Search Console!

-Essentially, the most common mistake we see is companies trying to improve SEO without the proper analysis or tracking tools in place.
+Essentially, the most common mistake we see is companies trying to improve SEO without the proper analysis or SEO dashboard software in place.
 Doing proper keyword research, optimizing your meta data, creating content, and gathering backlinks is a good start, but measuring and analyzing how these activities are impacting your organic website traffic is even more important.

 There is a bit of SEO tool frenzy these days.
 All-inclusive tools like MOZ and SEMrush have an awesome suite of features that allow you to monitor, measure, and analyze the results of your SEO efforts.
 The biggest challenge with these tools is many times they can be cost prohibitive for small business.